wallawil/CS207/README.md

 * Slot the pieces together.
 Slot your servos into the rectangular holes.
 * You will need M2 and M3 screws where indicated on the blueprint.

+insert image of assembled robot

+* Attach your Arduino and breadboard to the robot.
+I used zip ties.
+Elastic bands can be used as a temporarily solution.
+* Build the following circuit on your Arduino breadboard.

+insert image of breadboard and photo beside

+* Supply two power sources to your robot.
+This will allow both the HC-05 and servos to operate simultaneously.
+* Note that providing two 5V sources will likely be insufficient.
+One of your sources should be at least 7.5V.